tcary/bugTracker/README.md

 ![Screenshot of logo page](client/public/img/welcomeScreen.png)

 ### The next screen is the list of all your projects.
 With an option to add the project in the top right corner of the main app.
+At this point the user also can search for any tasks/issue associated with any projects.
+The search is also auto populating with issues from the database to help the user.

 ![Screenshot of Projects list](client/public/img/projectsList.png)